R-Sweke/gym-surfacecode/README.md

     3. use_Y: A boolean indicating whether Pauli Y flips are valid actions.
     4: volume_depth: A positive integer specifying the number of syndrome measurements performed sequentially in each syndrome extraction.

 For more details, we again highly suggest starting by reading <a href="https://arxiv.org/pdf/1810.07207.pdf">Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation</a>.
+In particular, please note that at the moment the distance of the surface code is fixed to distance-5 - we are working at removing this restriction!

 The actions which are allowed depend on the setting of the attributes: